mojaloop/documentation/docs/technical/technical/deployment-guide/nodejs-dependency-update-guide.md

 ## Repository Categories

-The following are the categaries of Mojaloop NodeJS repositories:
+The following are the categories of Mojaloop NodeJS repositories:

-1. **Central Services**
+1. **Central Services libraries**
    - `central-services-shared`
    - `central-services-error-handling`
    - `central-services-database`